CorbOnTheCobb/corbs-dots-1.0/README.md

 # corbs-dots-1.1
 This is just a repository for my messy mashup of dotfiles that I've either wrote myself or snagged from other people.
 Do with it what you like :]

+These dotfiles are made with the intention of being easy on the eyes while still being colorful and keyboard-driven.

 # REQUIREMENTS
 You're going to need kitty, rofi, picom-git, scrot nm-applet, pa-applet-git, ttf-jetbrains-mono, ttf-font-awesome, ttf-nerd-fonts-symbols, and lain-git for these dotfiles to work as intended.
 Optionally, I do recommend having a matching gruvbox gtk theme to pair with these dotfiles.